vongomben/lutopia/_posts/2025-08-21-wao-smarmellati-feat-lutopia.md

   <img src="https://github.com/vongomben/lutopia/blob/main/assets/images/2025/wao/astro-01.jpg?raw=true" alt="astro">
 </p>

-The Navicella was made by <a href="https://www.instagram.com/Lespleenart">Alessandra</a> and Alba.
+The Scaceship was made by <a href="https://www.instagram.com/Lespleenart">Alessandra</a> and <a href="https://www.instagram.com/psy_alba_illustrations/">Alba</a>.
 I added a couple of sound-reactive electroluminescent strips.
 Great work.

 Let's pause for a moment to understand what the Smarmellati represent from a sociological point of view: a reinterpretation of the role of the holiday village entertainer.